 OFFICIAL RULES

-Prior to the Game
+Before the Game

-All games must start with three players on each team unless a team with three players agrees to allow the opposing team to play with only two players.
+All games must start with three players on each team, unless a team with three players agrees to allow the opposing team to play with only two players.

-If a team with a least three players does not allow the opposing team to play with two players, or if the opposing team has zero or one player, that team will be penalized one point per minute after the designated start time up to 10 points.
+If a team with at least three players does not allow the opposing team to play with two players, or if the opposing team has zero or one player, that team will be penalized one point per minute after the designated start time up to 10 points.
 The game is forfeited after 10 minutes.

 A coin flip prior to the start of the game will determine which team has the initial possession.